 The bike is our best friend in many ways.
 It’s there with us on weekends, it’s with us when the sun’s coming up, and is waiting patiently for us while we’re fueling up with a cappuccino.
-How much of a shock to the system it is then when someone sinister tries to steal your baby.
+We understand how disconcerting it is when someone sinister tries to steal your baby.
 Sorry, your bike.
 This is where a bike alarm comes in handy.

-Some countries joking refer to bike thefts as just part of life.
-The Netherlands is notorious for bikes being stolen daily – around 300 per day, according to ANWB – though the bikes they use for commuting aren’t BMC Teammachines.
+Some countries jokingly refer to bike theft as a part of life.
+The Netherlands is notorious for bikes being stolen daily – around 300 per day, according to ANWB – though we’re guessing that these bikes used for commuting aren’t BMC Teammachines.

-Among the many features the Fly CE Series has – Electronic Image Stabilisation (EIS), 1080p recording at 60 frames per second, ANT+ connectivity – the integrated bike alarm is a feature not to miss.
+Among the many features of the Fly CE Series – Electronic Image Stabilisation (EIS), 1080p recording at 60 frames per second, ANT+ connectivity – the integrated bike alarm is an important feature.
 No need to fit another device on your bike – the Fly CE has one built-in.
 Using the sensors within, the Fly CE can detect when it’s being moved, and sound an alert.
 If you’re within Bluetooth range, your mobile phone will also sound a notification saying your device has been moved.

-This alarm – included in both the Fly6 CE and Fly12 CE – is a great way to ensure a bit of peace of mind when leaving your bicycle on its own.
-Most times when we’re away from our bikes, they are for short periods of time – whether a bathroom break or grabbing a drink after a ride.
+The alarm – included in both the Fly6 CE and Fly12 CE – is a great way to ensure peace of mind when leaving your bicycle on its own.
+Most times when we’re away from our bikes, they are momentarily – whether a bathroom break or grabbing a drink after a ride.

 So how does the bike alarm work?
 We decided what better way to show you than to test it ourselves.
 The benefits of having an alarm on your Fly CE device are numerous.
-Here’s just a few:
+Here are just a few.

-The best reason for the alarm however is setting it when you’ve left your bike somewhere – whether you’re popping in to a café to grab a coffee after cycling, using the bathroom or taking a photo just off of the road.
+Nevertheless, the best reason for the alarm is setting it when you’ve left your bike somewhere – whether you’re popping in to a café to grab a coffee after cycling, using the bathroom or taking a photo just off of the road.

 Setting up your bike alarm